everx-labs/evernode-ds/README.md

 -   [StatsD exporter](....) to collect and expose metrics to Prometheus.

-The client/application interacts with the blockchain by performing the appropriate GraphQL operations:
+The client application sends messages to the blockchain and receives the results by performing the appropriate GraphQL operations:
 -   Mutation - to send an external message to the blockchain.
 -   Query - to query blockchain data.
 -   Subscription - to subscribe for blockchain events.